Innovative device tackles racial bias in health monitoring, ensuring accurate readings for all skin tones

-Published in 2022, Innovative technology to eliminate the racial bias in noninvasive, point-of-care (POC) haemoglobin and pulse oximetry measurements revealed the first ever technology that integrates green light and skin melanin quantification into noninvasive oximetry and haemoglobin measurement, addressing longstanding inaccuracies in existing devices.
+In 2022, original research published in BMJ Innovations introduced a pioneering non-invasive device that corrects racial bias in haemoglobin and pulse oximetry measurements.
+The paper, Innovative technology to eliminate the racial bias in noninvasive, point-of-care (POC) haemoglobin and pulse oximetry measurements, revealed the first ever technology that integrates green light and skin melanin quantification into noninvasive oximetry and haemoglobin measurement.
+Designed for use at home, in clinics, and critical care settings, it offers a scalable, accessible solution that could reduce health disparities in oxygen monitoring, addressing longstanding inaccuracies in existing devices.

-“The publication in BMJ Innovations has sparked an unprecedented level of attention and conversation.
-Key stakeholders like the US FDA, policymakers, and device developers are now taking serious note of this unmet need.”
+“The publication in BMJ Innovations has sparked unprecedented attention and conversation.
+Key stakeholders like the US Food and Drug Administration, policymakers, and device developers are now taking serious note of this unmet need.”

 Dr Sanjay Gokhale